 There Was a Time

-for SATB chorus and piano
+for SATB Chorus and Piano

 Text by William Wordsworth

-Published by Elaine Hagenberg Music.
+Published with Elaine Hagenberg Music

 William Wordsworth's reflection of a time gone by acknowledges past heartaches while creating a dream world where beautiful memories reign.
 As the voices subtly rise and fall to trace a distant rainbow, an ethereal piano accompaniment glistens above.
 Then together, they soar to new heights to “find strength in what remains behind.”